 As well as being a stand-alone skill, improv can make you a better actor in many ways.

+- It helps you embrace spontaneity.
 The most obvious benefit is that it keeps you in the moment.
 From allowing yourself to take risks while you’re finding a character to keeping performances fresh every night, improv takes you out of your head, allowing you to discover truth and honesty in the moment.

+- It builds collaboration skills.
 Improv is a team sport.
 It’s about going onstage with your fellow performers and trusting that together, something will happen.
 There’s nothing worse onstage than a selfish improviser—they can sink a whole show—and you soon realise the best actors serve the show as a whole, rather than concentrating solely on their own standout moments.
 Improvisers are cogs that keep the wheels of a show working and moving forward, and improv is great for curbing ego.

+- It instills confidence.
 A lot of nonperformers use improv to build self-confidence.
 The discipline is increasingly used in corporate work to help companies embrace innovation and cultivate a supportive working environment.
 For actors, this mindset can also relieve fear and stage fright.
 When you’ve had to make up an entire show from scratch, suddenly having words to fall back on doesn’t seem so scary.
 Without the gripping fear of failure, the space that’s usually preoccupied with figuring out what’s going to come next is free to embrace the moment.
 It breaks you out of your comfort zone and not only helps you deal with being put on the spot, but enables you to actively embrace it!

 And for those occasional moments when your mind genuinely goes blank, now you have the tools to improvise your way out of it!